Axe Brand Universal Oil: Establishment

 After moving from China to Singapore, LKF Medical's founder, Leung Yun Chee, met with German physician Dr. Schmeidler, who gave him a formula for a medicated oil containing menthol, camphor, and eucalyptus oil.
 Leung was impressed by its wide range of applications and he founded the Leung Kai Fook Medical Company.

 He adopted the axe as the product's logo because customers would recognize it.
 The outbreak of the Pacific War saw many businesses struggle but this was an unexpected opportunity as the Japanese occupation of Singapore cut off overseas competitors and permitted Axe Brand to capture significant market share in Malaya.

-Post-war expansion

-To promote the product, Leung distributed pamphlets with famous stories on one side and Axe Brand advertisements on the other to increase the visibility of its products.

-Additionally, Leung used other marketing tactics and founded a series of newspapers to feature Axe Brand advertisements.
+Leung distributed pamphlets with famous stories on one side and Axe Brand advertisements on the other to increase the visibility of its products.
+He also used other marketing tactics and founded a series of newspapers to feature Axe Brand advertisements.
 Notably, Shin Min Daily News (新民日报) was founded by Leung in collaboration with Hong Kong novelist Jin Yong on 18 March 1967.
 In 1970, production was moved from a small cottage factory in South Bridge Road to a seven-story factory in Macpherson with Shin Min Daily News based on the building's top floor.